42wim/caddy-gitea/README.md

 This allows you to have github pages (with more features) in Gitea.
 This also requires you to setup a wildcard CNAME to your gitea host.

+For now markdown files (with `.md` extension) will also be automatically generated to HTML.

 <!-- TOC -->